leeweiming3/tp/docs/DeveloperGuide.md

     - Use case resumes from step 3.

 * 2g.
-Recruiter enters a positive integer for candidate number that is out of range.
+Recruiter enters a positive integer for candidate index that is out of range.
     - 2g1.
-Hirehub raises an error and asks the recruiter to provide correct candidate number from 1 to the number of candidates in the list.
+Hirehub raises an error and asks the recruiter to provide correct candidate index from 1 to the number of candidates in the list.
     - 2g2.
-Recruiter attempts to edit the candidate with valid candidate number within the range.
+Recruiter attempts to edit the candidate with valid candidate index within the range.
-    - Steps 2g1-2g2 are repeated until recruiter enters valid candidate number.
+    - Steps 2g1-2g2 are repeated until recruiter enters valid candidate index.
     - Use case resumes from step 3.

 ---